-Mark’s experience with intellectual property-driven business transactions is also broad ranging.
-He has considerable experience drafting, reviewing and negotiating patent, copyright, trademark and know-how licenses on behalf of both licensors and licensees.
-In the software and information technology context, he frequently prepares and negotiates development, license, and maintenance and service agreements.
-That work increasingly involves analysis of open-source software issues and review of applicable forms of open-source licenses.
-Since software is now often provided as a hosted solution via the Internet, Mark’s experience extends to the drafting and negotiation of hosted service and service level agreements.
-It also frequently includes the preparation of website privacy policies, terms of service and use, and e-mail and Internet usage policies, as well as the drafting and negotiation of linking and framing agreements, and domain name transfer agreements.
+Mark has considerable experience drafting, reviewing and negotiating patent, copyright, trademark and know-how licenses on behalf of both licensors and licensees.
+He also prepares and negotiates software and information technology development, license, and maintenance and service agreements, including the drafting and negotiation of hosted service and service level agreements.
+He also handles the preparation of website privacy policies, terms of service and use, and e-mail and Internet usage policies, as well as the drafting and negotiation of linking and framing agreements, and domain name transfer agreements.

-Mark is well-versed in intellectual property-related disputes and litigation.
+Mark represents clients in intellectual property disputes and litigation.
 He routinely prepares and responds to demand letters addressing alleged infringements of patents, copyrights and trademarks, and the misappropriation of trade secrets.
 He has litigated opposition and cancellation proceedings before the Trademark Trial and Appeal Board, and has represented both plaintiffs and defendants in state and federal courts in litigation involving claims of intellectual property infringement.
 Mark also litigates matters involving false advertising, trade dress infringement, and federal and state unfair competition claims, as well as domain name disputes, including claims arising under the federal Anti-Cybersquatting Act.

 - An international laboratory know-how license on behalf of an institute for medical research.

 - A video production agreement on behalf of a multimedia design and production firm.

 - A joint venture and product development agreement on behalf of a manufacturer of optics technology.

 - A product development and license agreement on behalf of an international household cleaning products manufacturer.

 - A software development agreement for use in life-sustaining medical equipment on behalf of a medical device design and development firm.

 - A fiber optic network services agreement on behalf of a consortium of state institutions for higher education.